VPAMINICCAM/vpa_basecontrol/README.md

 #### Publish
 + **~tick**: customized msgs, as shown in WheelEncoderStamed.msg.
 It contains the spinning speed (omega,rad/s),
 + **Wheels_Cmd**: cistomized msgs, as shown in WheelsCmd.msg.
 It contains the throttle towards both wheels (-1 to 1)

+### Dynamic Reconfigure
+It is possible to tune the P and I parameters of the wheel spining controller with a dynamic reconfigure interface.